siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

   <!-- Menu items and categories -->
 </ix-menu>
 ```
-## Migration to ShadowDOM Components
+## Shadow DOM

-In this update, we are excited to announce that we have migrated all of our components to ShadowDOM components.
+We are excited to announce that we have migrated all of our components to Shadow DOM.
 This migration brings several benefits and enhancements to the functionality and performance of our library.

-ShadowDOM is a web standard that encapsulates the DOM subtree of a component, providing better isolation and encapsulation.
-By utilizing ShadowDOM, our components are now more robust and less prone to style conflicts or interference from external CSS.

 Here are the key advantages of migrating to ShadowDOM components:

-1. **Encapsulation**: With ShadowDOM, each component's styles and markup are encapsulated within its own DOM subtree.
-This isolation prevents styles from leaking out or being overridden unintentionally, ensuring more predictable and maintainable styling.
+1. **Interoperable**: ShadowDOM provides encapsulation for components, isolating their styles and markup within a dedicated DOM subtree.
+This ensures predictable and maintainable styling, while enabling seamless integration of self-contained and reusable components into various projects without conflicts or interference with existing styles and functionality.

 2. **Improved Performance**: ShadowDOM components have better performance due to the browser's optimized rendering of the encapsulated DOM subtree.
 This results in faster initial rendering and improved overall responsiveness of the components.

-3. **Component Reusability**: The encapsulation provided by ShadowDOM makes our components more self-contained and reusable.
-They can be easily integrated into different projects without causing conflicts or interfering with existing styles and functionality.

-With the migration to ShadowDOM components, we have taken a significant step towards enhancing the reliability, maintainability, and performance of our library.
-We believe this update will greatly benefit developers and users alike by providing a more seamless and robust experience.

 Please note that as part of this migration, some changes may be required in your codebase if you were relying on direct manipulation or styling of our components.
 We recommend reviewing our updated documentation and examples to ensure a smooth transition and take full advantage of the benefits offered by ShadowDOM components.

-We are excited about this update and look forward to your continued success with our improved and upgraded components.
+# Questions ❓🙋‍♀️

+Don't forget to checkout your [Breaking Changes guide](https://github.com/siemens/ix/blob/main/BREAKING_CHANGES.md).

+If you have question or facing problems during migration [contact us over our forum](https://community.siemens.com/c/ix/)